Nikhil-Giramkar/ReStore/README.md

 # ReStore
 ## An e-commerce web application built with ASP.NET Core and React-Redux
 ### Credits to Neil Cummings and Udemy (https://www.udemy.com/course/learn-to-build-an-e-commerce-store-with-dotnet-react-redux/)
 ### Created complete application from scratch along with the course.
+Have a look at commit history for better uderstanding.

 # Preview of the App
 ## Catalog Page